laozhuclub/gitskills/README.md

 Creating a new branch is quick.
 Creating a new branch is quick AND simple.
 Remote Gits ...
-Switched to a new branch 'dev'
+Switched to a new branch 'dev' -- 'dev'